feathersui/feathersui-starling/documentation/help/markdown/default-item-renderers.md

 When using `iconField`, it's important to understand that the display object in the data provider will not be automatically disposed when the item renderer or the list is disposed.
 This display object may need to be used in another list later, and Feathers cannot know whether it is safe to dispose it, similar to how a [`starling.display.Image`](http://doc.starling-framework.org/core/starling/display/Image.html) cannot dispose its [`starling.textures.Texture`](http://doc.starling-framework.org/core/starling/textures/Texture.html).
 To avoid memory leaks, remember to dispose any display objects included in the list's data provider when the list is disposed.
 The [`dispose()`](../api-reference/feathers/data/ListCollection.html#dispose()) function on the data provider makes it easy to dispose display objects in the `ListCollection`.

+Finally, it's possible to skin the icon without passing it through the data provider.
+For example, you might want to display a checkmark as the icon when an item renderer is selected.
+Set the [`itemHasIcon`](../api-reference/feathers/controls/renderers/BaseDefaultItemRenderer.html#itemHasIcon) property to `false`, and you can skin the icon using [`defaultIcon`](../api-reference/feathers/controls/Button.html#defaultIcon) and [`setIconForState()`](../api-reference/feathers/controls/Button.html#setIconForState()) just like you would for a button.

 ### Accessory

 In addition to the label and the icon, the default item renderer can display a third child, an *accessory*.
 This is a display object that is added as a child and it is often meant to be interactive in some way.
 For instance, you might create a list of settings with labels on the left and some user interface controls like sliders and toggle switches on the right.